 Scientific Executive Board

-Scientific experts are also invited in to help inform discussion on particular topics.
+Scientific experts are invited in to help inform discussion on particular topics.

-- Dr Iain Foulkes, Executive Director, Research & Innovation / CEO of Cancer Research Technology
+- Dr Iain Foulkes, Executive Director, Research & Innovation and CEO of CRT (Chair)

 The Scientific Executive Board holds overall responsibility for Cancer Research UK's research funding, and has oversight of the funding committees who award grants for investigator-led research.